dogbiscuituk2/TagScanner7/README.md

 ## Library {#library}

-In the __Library__ class, the _Works_ property is the receptacle for a list of <a href="#work">Work</a> objects.
-These hold the ID3 Tag information and other metadata about your media files (music, pictures, videos). _Library_ also retains, in its _Folders__ property, a list of the filesystem folders from which these works were scanned.
+In the __Library__ class, the _Tracks_ property is the receptacle for a list of <a href="#track">Track</a> objects.
+These hold the ID3 Tag information and other metadata about your media files (music, pictures, videos). _Library_ also retains, in its _Folders__ property, a list of the filesystem folders from which these tracks were scanned.

 Finally, the Library has a property named <a href="#filter">Filter</a>, holding the current set of Term Filters for the media collection.